mottaquikarim/PYTH2/src/Topics/dicts.md

 ```

 #### `popitem()`:
 This one just removes an arbitrary key value pair from dict and returns it as a tuple.
+For instance, you might do this if you're randomly sampling your data for QA purposes.

 ```python
 state_capitals = {